espen-b/chibur/README.md

 We’d love for you to join our mission of merging data science with timeless texts.
 Here’s how you can get involved:

-Fork this repository and submit a pull request with your new plugin, bug fix, or enhancement.
+-Fork this repository and submit a pull request with your new plugin, bug fix, or enhancement.

-Open Issues if you have questions or suggestions.
+-Open Issues if you have questions or suggestions.

-Discuss bigger features or architectural changes in Discussions or Slack.
+-Discuss bigger features or architectural changes in Discussions or Slack.
-If you’re unsure where to start, check out the open issues labeled “help wanted” or ask us how you can help—chances are there’s a piece of Chibur that needs your creativity!
+If you’re unsure where to start, ask us how you can help—chances are there’s a piece of Chibur that needs your creativity!

 # License